 - Contract vetting: individual advice on your publishing contracts.

-- Business advice and support on professional issues.
+- Advice and support on professional issues.

-- Free Guide to Translator/Publisher Contracts contains a basic agreement and is also available to non-members for £10.
+- Free Guide to Translator/Publisher Contracts contains a basic agreement and is also available to non-members for £12.

-For further advice contact Catherine Fuller.
+For further advice Ask An Advisor or contact Catherine Fuller